github/docs/content/osmand/map/map-styles-and-parameters.md

 |![Map styles](/assets/images/map/ms-44.png)|

 ## Custom Map style (own map style)
-If you have your own or 3rd party custom map style created according to [Specification](/development/osmand-file-formats/osmand-rendering-style), you can install it on device with the following ways.
+If you have your own or 3rd party custom map style created according to [Specification](/development/osmand-file-formats/osmand-rendering-style), you can install it on a device in the following ways.
 - Copy *.render.xml file on devices & Open with OsmAnd.
 - Rendering styles could be exported & imported via [Standard import / export dialogs](/osmand/start-with/import-export).
-So if you create an example '*.osf' package which will work as a plugin which could be shared with other people.
+So if you create an example '*.osf' package which will work as a plugin that could be shared with other people.
 - If you have access directly to the External Storage of OsmAnd (Android), you can simply copy it to **rendering-styles** folder.
 Read more about it in [Storage specification](/osmand/storage).

-After that you could select your own map style in the menu.
+After that, you could select your own map style in the menu.